Retro Media Storage Tips

 Keeping items inside a temperature-controlled environment such as your home or a climate-controlled storage unit is the answer to avoid damage by excessive heat and moisture.

-Preventing Damage from Cold
+Preventing Damage from Freezing Cold

 In addition to the risk of damage by exposure of retro collectibles to heat and moisture, there is also the risk of damage due to exposure to cold.
 The materials used to make vinyl records, videotapes, cassettes, and Laserdiscs may become brittle when subjected to cold temperatures.
 Moreover, if the storage temperature varies from extreme cold to hot, this is a serious problem that will certainly cause damage to these valuable items.

-Pack Vinyl Albums and Laserdiscs Properly
+Position Vinyl Albums and Laserdiscs Correctly

 Besides storing retro collectibles in a climate-controlled environment, it is also important to pack them properly.
 If a vinyl record or a laserdisc is stored incorrectly and has weight on it, it may warp.
 Stacking records or Laserdiscs on top of each other can damage them.